Casco Viejo

 Las Siete Calles or Casco Viejo in Spanish or Zazpikaleak or Alde Zaharra in Basque are different names for the medieval neighbourhood of Bilbao, part of the Ibaiondo district.
 The walled section of the town existed until the end of the 19th century and was known by the names Seven Streets or Old Town, respectively.

 The Seven Streets

-The name Zazpikaleak or Las Siete Calles (The Seven Streets) come from the oldest part of the neighbourhood which included exactly 7 streets and some much more narrow alleys connecting them, called cantons (kantoi, cantón).
+The name Zazpikaleak or Las Siete Calles (The Seven Streets) comes from the oldest part of the neighbourhood which included exactly 7 streets and some much more narrow alleys connecting them, called cantons (kantoi, cantón).
 The historical seven streets of Bilbao are: